If you wish to donate to one of the Department of Biology Undergraduate Scholarships click here.

 DEPARTMENT OF BIOLOGY SCHOLARSHIPS AND AWARDS

 Below are descriptions of scholarships available to majors within the Department of Biology.
-Applications for 2015-16 scholarships are now being accepted - Apply Now
+Applications for 2016-17 scholarships will be available in January 2016.

 To view BioSketches for previous scholarship recipients click here.
 Majors within the Department of Biology can also consider applying for the College of Science Scholarships and Fellowships.
 Plus, don't forget to review our other student opportunities.